-If a visitor to the U.S. is in need of immediate medical attention they have a choice between the emergency room or an urgent care clinic.
+If a visitor to the U.S. is in need of immediate medical attention, they have a choice between visiting an emergency room or an urgent care clinic.
 There are very specific reasons for visiting one or the other.
-Visiting the wrong one could result in a claim denial by your travel medical insurance company.
-This could mean you’ll face insurmountable medical expenses.
+Choosing the correct option for your care will ensure that your travel insurance medical claims are approved.

 The Difference Between Urgent Care and The Emergency Room

 The purpose of urgent care is to provide immediate medical attention during times when a patientÃ¢ÂÂs regular doctor isnÃ¢ÂÂt available.
 This means that you can visit an urgent care facility for those situations when you would normally visit your regular doctor.

 The purpose of the emergency room is to treat critical, life-threatening injuries and illnesses that require specialized treatment and doctors.
 If you need fast limb-or-life-saving care, the emergency room is the place to go.
 Essentially, the emergency room is for medical treatment that cannot wait, whereas the urgent care clinic is for less critical situations.

 Emergency Rooms Often Have Long Wait Times